thetardigrades/SolanaGameServer/README.md

 ## Where's the latest info?
 See Notes.md.

+## What's the business model?
+Tentatively: Selling/providing Game passes (crypto payment or CC) which fund Solana-based transactions in your game's metaverse for your web2 users.
+You can have cool NFT-generating mechanics and collectibles combined with a dirt-cheap, global-scale ~2FPS, 2MB gameserver / global state machine.

 ## Why is there a LICENSE?
 Short-answer: To balance a need for openness with a need for sustainable development funding.